-As part of its commitment to excellent corporate governance, the Committee conducted a self-assessment for its 2019 performance based on its Terms of Reference.
-The BAC likewise evaluated the performance of Internal Audit, Compliance and AML units, and External Audit to ensure their effectiveness and achievement of objectives.
+As part of its commitment to excellent corporate governance, the Committee conducted a self-assessment for its 2021 performance based on its Terms of Reference.
+The BAC likewise evaluated the performance of Internal Audit, Compliance and Anti-Money Laundering Units, and the External Auditor to ensure their effectiveness and achievement of objectives.

-The BAC reports its evaluation of the effectiveness of the internal controls, financial reporting process, risk management systems of the Bank based on the report and unqualified opinion obtained from the External Auditor, the overall assurance provided by the Chief Internal Auditor and additional reports and information requested from Senior Management, and found that these are generally adequate across BDO Private Bank.
+The BAC reports its evaluation of the effectiveness of the internal controls, financial reporting process, risk management systems of the Bank, based on the report and unqualified opinion obtained from the External Auditor, the overall assurance provided by the Chief Internal Auditor and additional reports and information requested from Senior Management, and found that these are generally adequate across BDOPB.